-CPD's TRR collects extensive information about use-of-force incidents, including but not limited to: subject actions; officer actions (force mitigation, control tactics, and force options deployed); subject descriptive information (race/ethnicity, sex, height, weight, whether apparently under the influence of alcohol or drugs, and whether injured or alleged injury); the location of the incident; and the time of day and weather conditions.
-For most types of incidents, officers are also required to complete a narrative of the incident.30 of Inspector General, "Report on Chicago's Response to George Floyd Protests and Unrest."
-February 18, 2021, pp. 94-100, accessed April 6, 2021, https://igchicago.org/wp-content/uploads/2021/02/OIG-Report-on-Chicagos-Response-to-George-Floyd-Protests-and-Unrest.pdf.
+CPD's TRR collects extensive information about use-of-force incidents, including but not limited to: subject actions; officer actions (force mitigation, control tactics, and force options deployed); subject descriptive information (race/ethnicity, sex, height, whether apparently under the influence of alcohol or drugs, and whether injured or alleged injury); the location of the incident; and the time of day and weather conditions.
+For most types of incidents, officers are also required to complete a narrative of the incident.30 of Inspector General, "Report on Chicago's Response to George Floyd Protests and Un rest."
+February 18, 2021, pp. 94-100, accessed April 6, 2021, Response-to-George-Floyd-Protests-and-Unrest.pdf">https://igchicago.org/wp-content/uploads/2021/02/OIG-Report-on-Chicagos->Response-to-George-Floyd-Protests-and-Unrest.pdf.